 Worshiping With Us Upon entering our sanctuary, you will be greeted by our ‘hospitality team’ and you will find a bulletin on a table just inside the doorway that will provide the complete order of worship and announcements.
 You may also leave an offering at that time; we currently do not collect an offering during the service.
 Feel free to sit wherever you like.
 There are special ‘cut-out’ pews to accommodate wheelchairs.
-At the beginning of worship, the pastor will ask first time visitors to raise their hands so our ushers may greet them.
-This is voluntary, but we hope you will participate.
-They will greet you and give you some literature about St. John’s.
-You don’t have to stand up or speak; it is just our informal way to say ‘welcome’ to our visitors.
 If you are not familiar with our style of worship service, your bulletin will walk you through the order of worship including all the responses and prayers.
 Most hymns come from the UCC “New Century Hymnal” on the rack in front of your pew, or are printed in the bulletin.
-After the service, you are welcome to follow the congregation downstairs by stairs or elevator to our Assembly Hall for a time of informal refreshments and conversation.
-Our pastors are available after worship at the doors to greet you and speak with you if you desire.

 Special Worship Beyond St. John’s Four Walls As St. John’s has sought to be a truly welcoming faith community, we have struggled with the dilemma of how best to do so while ensuring that our church building continues to be a place that feels safe for survivors of sexual abuse and for the most vulnerable among us.
 Desiring to be in fellowship with those of our members registered under Megan’s Law, an offsite, monthly opportunity for worship and conversation has been created.
-To learn more about this worship opportunity and St. John’s commitment to “Being the Church” beyond our four walls, please contact Rev. Sue.
+To learn more about this worship opportunity and St. John’s commitment to “Being the Church” beyond our four walls, please contact a pastor.

 Questions?
-When you arrive, speak with any of our ushers, door greeters, “Umbrella Greeters” or our “Elder of the Morning” – they will be happy to help you with any questions to help you prepare to worship with us!
+When you arrive, speak with any of our Hospitality Team members, “Umbrella Greeters” or our “Elder of the Morning” – they will be happy to help you with any questions to help you prepare to worship with us!